Arakan Liberation Army: 1980–present

 In 1980, all ALA prisoners were released on amnesty.
 In 1981, the ALA was once again re-established and assisted by the KNU.
 The ALA was then led under the new leadership of Khai Ray Khai.
 Presently, the ALA campaigns on a nationalist agenda, and has been openly hostile towards the Rohingya ethnic minority in Rakhine State, claiming that they are not natives of the region, but illegal immigrants from Bangladesh.

 In 2022, the ALA split into two factions led by Khaing Ye Khaing and Saw Mra Razar Lin, with Khaing Soe Naing Aung.

 On the morning of 4 January 2023, three ALA leaders, Major Gen. Khine Soe Mya (commander-in-chief), Lieutenant Col. Khine Kyaw Soe and Captain Khine Thuri Na, were driving from the Independence Day celebrations they attended in the city of Sittwe when they were assassinated by unknown assailants.
 Soon after, the ALA accused the Arakan Army of having perpetrated the assassination.

 Sometime in 2023, Saw Mra Razar Lin broke away from Khaing Ye Khaing to negotiate peace talks with Min Aung Hlaing.

-The AA accused ALA of aiding and abetting Tatmadaw war crimes in Byian Phyu, Sittwe Township, from May 29th to May 31, 2024.
+The AA accused ALA of aiding and abetting Tatmadaw war crimes in Byian Phyu, Sittwe Township, from 29–31 May 2024.

 Residents of Sittwe stated that the ALA collaborates with the Tatmadaw by monitoring conversations and participating in raids where troops pick out alleged supporters of the Arakan Army by checking for tattoos.

+On 12 January 2026, members of the ALA deserted their posts in Shwe Min Gan in Sittwe Township, marking the first such noted occurrence of desertion.

+On 14 February 2026, Saw Mra Razar Lin denied reports of a gas explosion at her house and subsequent gunfire that killed 4 ALA members.
+She also denied allegations of ALA forces aiding Tatmadaw forces against Arakan Army attacks.